pym505/yongmin-dev/design/decentralized-crawling.md

 The system was implemented as a distributed crawler architecture using AWS On-Demand instances.
 It successfully mitigated the IP blocking issue and enabled stable, large-scale product crawling.

-The structure also leaves room for future enhancements, such as autoscaling or integration with scheduling systems.
+The structure also leaves room for future enhancements, such as autoscaling, scheduling, and distributed task monitoring.
+Basic scaling logic was implemented based on the product volume: the number of EC2 instances provisioned is dynamically determined to ensure that crawling can complete within the 4-hour operational window.

 ---